Dynatrace/dynatrace-configuration-as-code/documentation/docs/intro.md

 ---
 id: intro
 sidebar_position: 1
-title: What is Monaco?
+title: What is Monaco ?
 slug: /
 ---

 Monaco is CLI tool that tool automates deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.

-## Why monaco?
+# Why monaco ?

 Configuring monitoring and observability be both hard and time consuming to do at scale.
 Monaco enables Application Teams through self-service capabilities to setup and configure Monitoring and Alerting without causing manual work on the team responsible for monitoring.